 Areas with forests and meadows allow rainfall to be absorbed into the ground or evaporate into the atmosphere.
-Pavement, roofs, and other impervious surfaces offer no such reprieve.
-When stormwater does not soak into the ground, the untreated, contaminated runoff adversely affects water quality and aquatic life in our streams, rivers and Baltimore Harbor.
+Pavement, roofs, and other impervious surfaces prevent the rainfall from being absorbed.
+When stormwater does not soak into the ground, the untreated, contaminated runoff flows into our streams, rivers and Baltimore Harbor, adversely affecting water quality and aquatic life.

 Polluting Our Waterways

-The impervious surface associated with increasing development across the watershed has made stormwater runoff the fastest growing source of pollution to the Chesapeake Bay, because the impervious surfaces prevent rainfall from soaking into the ground.
+The impervious surface associated with increasing development across the watershed has made stormwater runoff the fastest growing source of pollution to the Chesapeake Bay because the impervious surfaces prevent rainfall from soaking into the ground.

-Rain and snow storms generate large amounts of polluted stormwater that carry nutrients, toxic chemicals, sediment, and trash into our waterways.
+Rain and snow storms generate large amounts of stormwater which carries nutrients, toxic chemicals, sediment, and trash into our waterways.

 Reducing Stormwater Runoff

-Many of Blue Water Baltimore’s efforts, from organizing community tree plantings to helping residents install rain gardens, are aimed at reducing the impact of polluted stormwater runoff.
+Many of Blue Water Baltimore’s efforts, from organizing community tree plantings to helping residents install rain gardens, are aimed at reducing the impact of stormwater runoff.